Bruce powers Mets past Phillies 5-4 to stop 4-game slide (Apr 19, 2017) | FOX Sports

 Bruce powers Mets past Phillies 5-4 to stop 4-game slide (Apr 19, 2017)

+NEW YORK (AP) Those pointed boos last summer at Citi Field have turned into a chorus of ”Bruuuuce!”

-NEW YORK (AP) Jay Bruce homered twice and drove in five runs, including a tiebreaking shot in the eighth inning that sent the New York Mets to a 5-4 victory over the Philadelphia Phillies and halted their four-game losing streak Wednesday night.
+Jay Bruce homered twice and drove in five runs , including a tiebreaking shot in the eighth inning that sent the New York Mets to a 5-4 victory over the Philadelphia Phillies and halted their four-game losing streak Wednesday night.

-New York trailed 2-0 with two outs in the sixth before Bruce lined a three-run homer off frustrated starter Vince Velasquez.
-Philadelphia pulled even in the eighth, but Yoenis Cespedes singled leading off the bottom half and Bruce connected again, this time against Edubray Ramos (0-2).

-The two homers were strikingly similar, line drives to straightaway right field that landed on the protective netting above seats just behind the fence.
+After slumping badly when he arrived from Cincinnati at the trade deadline last year, Bruce is batting .309 with six homers and 14 RBIs in 14 games for the Mets this season.
+Back in the clubhouse following his latest clutch performance, the three-time All-Star was in full royal garb, wearing a crown and robe awarded to the team’s king of the game.

+”It’s silk.
+They give it to me, I’ll wear it,” Bruce said.

 New York, which lost first baseman Lucas Duda and catcher Travis d’Arnaud to injuries during the game, has not dropped five straight since late 2015.

-Rookie right-hander Robert Gsellman gave up three runs and six hits in seven-plus innings.
+Rookie right-hander Robert Gsellman gave up three runs in seven-plus innings.
 He became the first Mets starter to pitch into the eighth this year.

-Velasquez, still looking for his first win since last July, was lifted for a pinch hitter in the seventh.
-He helped himself with an RBI single in the fifth through a drawn-in infield.
+Velasquez was lifted for a pinch hitter in the seventh.
+He helped himself with an RBI single but is winless since last July.

+”Bruce is just a mistake hitter.
+You make one mistake, he can turn it around.
+I’m not going to do that again,” Velasquez said. ”It’s amazing what one pitch can do.”

-Philadelphia got an RBI groundout from slumping cleanup hitter Maikel Franco in the fourth and tied it in the eighth when Aaron Altherr blooped a double and scored on Michael Saunders’ bloop single.
+Philadelphia got an RBI groundout in the fourth from slumping cleanup hitter Maikel Franco and tied it in the eighth when Aaron Altherr blooped a double and scored on Michael Saunders’ two-out bloop single off Jerry Blevins.

 TRAINER’S ROOM

-Mets: Duda exited in the fifth with a hyperextended left elbow.
-He was injured when Gsellman fielded a tapper and tossed a muddy ball toward first.
-The throw tailed into the runner, and Cesar Hernandez hit Duda’s arm as the first baseman reached for the ball.
-Wilmer Flores batted for Duda in the bottom half and stayed in the game at first base. … Also in the fifth, d’Arnaud bruised his right wrist when he banged it on Altherr’s bat while throwing to second on a stolen base.
-The catcher was replaced by backup Rene Rivera in the seventh. … 3B David Wright (neck surgery) went through drills on the field and took batting practice with the team.
-He played catch for the first time in two or three weeks, manager Terry Collins said.
-The oft-injured Mets captain hopes to rebuild strength in his weakened throwing arm. ”If David Wright could throw the ball across the infield, he could play today.
-Except we’ve got to get him some at-bats,” Collins said. ”It’s about getting that arm back and how long that’s going to take, no one knows.”
+Duda exited in the fifth with a hyperextended left elbow after Hernandez ran into his glove hand on a play at first base. ”I guess his range of motion was pretty good afterward.
+They did some treatment on it,” Collins said. ”I’ve seen how in the past they can be serious.
+He’s going to be sore tomorrow.” … Also in the fifth, d’Arnaud bruised his right wrist when he banged it on Altherr’s bat while throwing to second on a stolen base.
+The catcher was replaced by backup Rene Rivera in the seventh. ”As the night progressed it started tightening up so I said something,” d’Arnaud explained. ”No worries at all, just a short-term thing.” … 3B David Wright (neck surgery) went through pregame drills on the field and took batting practice with the team.
+He played catch for the first time in two or three weeks, Collins said.
+The oft-injured Mets captain hopes to rebuild strength in his weakened throwing arm. ”If David Wright could throw the ball across the infield, he could play today,” Collins said. ”It’s about getting that arm back and how long that’s going to take, no one knows.”

 HELP ON THE WAY